MTarun77/Decentralized-File-sharing-network/README.md

 Other functionalities include media player(audio and video).

 #How to run:
-Load the project into android studio
+Load the project into android studio.
-Establish the firebase connec tion
+Establish the firebase connec tion.
-Run the application in Two different android devices Now you will be able to upload or download the files that are mutually accepted.
+Run the application in Two different android devices.
+Now you will be able to upload or download the files that are mutually accepted.